IBM/DPFS/README.md

 The Nvidia SNAP library that is needed to run on BlueField-2 (only DPU currently supported) is closed source and does require a patch to enable asynchronous request completion.
 Using `virtio-fs` in SNAP is currently only possible with a prototype firmware and some alterations to the SNAP library.
 You can reach out to us on how to integrate DPFS and SNAP.

-With the above in mind, the rough steps needed to run DPFS on the BlueField-2:
+The steps to setup the DPU:
 * Install BFOS DOCA 3.9.3 (Ubuntu 20.04), newer versions might very well work.
-If you plan on using XLIO for TCP offloading using DPFS-NFS, then we discourage upgrading the software packages on your DPU, as we have found that this degrades performance.
+All the following steps are on the DPU.
+* Uncomment the first deb-src from `/etc/apt/sources.list` and execute `sudo apt update; sudo apt build-dep linux`.
+* Upgrade all the packages using apt, except for all the Open vSwitch packages via `apt hold` (currently the latest release is broken on the BF2).
+* Download MLNX OFED v23.04-1.1.3.0 (latest that we tested) on DPU, and add it as an apt repository (see [these docs](https://docs.nvidia.com/networking/display/MLNXOFEDv23041130/Installing+MLNX_OFED)).
+* Only install `mlnx-ofed-kernel-only` using apt.
+* Clone the Linux source and checkout to v6.2 (the latest stable tag).
+* Copy the /boot/config file of the most recent kernel to linux/.config, and enable all MLX drivers, and other drivers you might want (e.g. Ceph)
+* Compile Linux using `make bindeb-pkg -j 7` and install the image and headers using dpkg.
+* Reboot the DPU and confirm via `ip addr` that the ovs bridges are all there.
 * Flash the prototype firmware using `mlxburn`

+Why all this pain to upgrade the Linux kernel?
+Because by default the BlueField OS runs Linux 5.4 that was released on 24 November 2019....
+Newer kernel versions (6.2 in this case) improve networking, io_uring, etc performance.
+And this allows you to get kernel modules that are not by default in BF OS, such as Ceph.
+But DPFS should fully work on Linux 5.4 as well

+With the above in mind, the steps needed to run DPFS on the BlueField-2:
-* Install the following deps: `autoconf cmake binutils libtool libck-dev libboost-thread-dev liburing-dev numactl`
+* Install the following deps on the DPU: `autoconf cmake binutils libtool libck-dev libboost-thread-dev numactl`
 * Patch SNAP to add a virtio-fs device type called "virtiofs_emu"
 * Patch SNAP to support asynchronous completion of virtio-fs requests (needs to be concurrency-safe)
 * Integrate DPFS into the build system of SNAP